emiljdd/Tweepy-SparkTwitterI/README.md

                         print (sentence)
                         print (blob.sentiment.polarity, blob.sentiment.subjectivity)

-The above code borrowed from https://stackoverflow.com/questions/35559199/textblob-sentiment-analysis-on-a-csv-file with some modifcation and syntax error corrections.
+The above code borrowed from https://stackoverflow.com/questions/35559199/textblob-sentiment-analysis-on-a-csv-file with some modification and syntax error corrections.

 We now have a file that contains our tweet data along a polarity and subjectivity score attached to each.